Even though C2 services were around for a while, it was not until June of 2021 that we got DSM 7, and with it five new C2 services.

 Unlike the other C2 services, like C2 Backup, Surveillance requires that you have a NAS with a compatible SS9 version installed.

-As said before, an expect move by Synology and certainly one that many clients were asking for.
-With C2 Surveillance in place, you can be sure that all your footage will be backed up off site in case of any problems or if you do not have another NAS on a remote location that you can replicate your data to.
+As said before, an expected move by Synology and certainly one that many clients were asking for.
+With C2 Surveillance in place, you can be sure that all your footage will be backed up off-site in case of any problems or if you do not have another NAS on a remote location that you can replicate your data to.

 Time will show how this will fair among the users, but considering how well other cloud services work, I expect it to be well accepted considering its very reasonable pricing.